 ROUNDTABLE ON THE UPRISING IN THAILAND

-Professor Tyrell Haberkorn (Asian Languages & Cultures, UW-Madison) helped to organize and moderate a virtual roundtable, convened on October 28 (2020), entitled: “Uprising in Thailand”.
+Professor Tyrell Haberkorn (Asian Languages & Cultures, UW-Madison) helped to organize and moderate a virtual roundtable, convened on October 28 (2020), titled: “Uprising in Thailand”.
 Spreakers included Allen Hicken (University of Michigan), Daungyewa Utarasint (NYU-Abu Dhabi), Erik Kuhonta (McGill University), Penchan Phoborisut (CSU-Fullerton), Tamara Loos (Cornell University), and Thak Chaloemtiarana (Cornell University) discussed the past, present, and future of the current uprising in which hundreds of thousands of people went to the streets throughout Thailand.
 What do the protestors want, and what was the genesis of the protests?
 How do the protest strategies compare with those used in earlier struggles and across the region?
 What transformations may unfold, and why are they significant?
 What is driving the state response to the protests?

 This round table was a success, attended by 340 participants.
 Click here to watch the recording.